-Approximately 190 production employees at our Dynamet business unit located in Washington, Pennsylvania are covered by a collective bargaining agreement.
-This agreement expires in August 2022.
-Approximately 500 production employees at our Latrobe business unit located in Latrobe, Pennsylvania are covered by a collective bargaining agreement which expires August 1, 2023.
+Approximately 141 production employees at our Dynamet business unit located in Washington, Pennsylvania are covered by a collective bargaining agreement.
+This agreement expires August 31, 2022.
+Approximately 437 production employees at our Latrobe business unit located in Latrobe, Pennsylvania are covered by a collective bargaining agreement which expires August 1, 2023.
 In July 2020, a union election was held involving 85 employees at our Franklin, Pennsylvania location and a majority of the employees voted for union representation.
-Negotiations with union representatives for an initial agreement are expected to be initiated in the near future.
+Negotiations with union representatives for an initial agreement are in process.
 There can be no assurance that we will succeed in concluding collective bargaining agreements with the unions to replace those that expire which could result in work interruptions and stoppages.
 From time to time, the employees at our manufacturing facility in Reading, Pennsylvania, participate in election campaigns or union organizing attempts.
 There is no guarantee that future organization attempts will not result in union representation.